actions/toolkit/docs/github-package.md

 });
 ```

-This will fail on the nock step if the url or body doesn't exactly match the parameters passed in.
+This will fail if the url or body doesn't exactly match the parameters passed into the nock function.
 We can now run `npm test` and the test should succeed.

 ## Build and publish